LibrePhotos/librephotos/apps/docs/_posts/user_guide/0000-02-03-face_recognition.md

 ---
 title: "😃 Face recognition"
-excerpt: "How to us the face dashboard"
+excerpt: "How to use the face dashboard"
 last_modified_at: 2021-11-07
 category: 2
 ---